jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

 2. Go to **Tools | Report Designer**...
 3. Click import the invoice format file.

-## What is the double entry for service tax invoice and CN issued using SV tax code?
+### 10.What is the double entry for service tax invoice and CN issued using SV tax code?

 **Issue:**